02 August 2023

 Whether you intend to create content independently or share other providers’ content, make sure it matches your target audience and fully complies with the plan.

-Additionally, with your own custom platform, you can control customer policies and give publishers better conditions than other eLearning web apps give.
+Additionally, with your own custom education platform, you can control customer policies and give publishers better conditions than other eLearning web apps give.
 The same goes for the intellectual rights of the materials you provide.
 You know that it’s only you who owns the course—no one is authorized to take intellectual property that belongs to you.

 Step #4.
 Professional Consultation